-In 2011, London art sleuth and dealer, Philip Mould, discovered an interesting eighteenth-century portrait of a seated woman wearing a hat.
+In 2011, London art dealer and sleuth, Philip Mould, discovered an interesting eighteenth-century portrait of a seated woman wearing a hat.
 Mould purchased the painting which, once relieved of its accumulated grime, revealed a five O’clock shadow on the woman’s face.
 “What is so unusual about this portrait is that it is so brazenly demonstrative in a period when you don’t normally get that type of alternative persona expressed in portraiture.
 There is no attempt to soften his physiognomy – basically, he was a bloke in a dress with a hat.”

 The subject of the painting, Charles Geneviève Louis Auguste André Timothée d’Éon de Beaumont (born on the 5th of October 1728), was a French soldier, spy and diplomat who was sent to London where he was instrumental in drafting the Treaty of Paris of 1763, drawing to a close the Seven Years War between Britain and France.